 Our pupils use the Internet on a regular basis as part of their learning.
 In school, we have regular 'e-safety' activities to remind children of the importance of keeping themselves safe online.
-At home, sometimes children can be given unsupervised access to the Internet.
-This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.
-Here are some tips and useful links to help you to keep your children safe online and our recent PowerPoint presentation.

 - Think U Know - containing internet safety advice for those aged from 5 to 16, along with parents and teachers, this site is produced by CEOP (the Child Exploitation and Online Protection Centre).

 - Online Safety NSPCC - Let's keep kids safe online

 - Pitda - Parenting in the Digital Age